 Once you’ve established a budget and stashed away some money for an emergency fund, the next step on your path to financial wellness should be to start saving for retirement.
 This is especially important if your employer matches retirement contributions since you’re basically leaving free money on the table if you don’t contribute up to their match limit.

 If your employer doesn’t offer any retirement savings options, you can contribute to a traditional or Roth IRA (the contribution limit is $6,500 in 2023.)
 Once you’ve maxed out your retirement contributions for the year, you can save or invest any additional cash that’s leftover.

 If you’re not sure how much you should be saving, MU30’s investment calculator can help you plan your savings goals.

 6. Carrying credit card debt and making late payments

 I’ve certainly been there – when you’re not making enough to make ends meet and need to pay your bills each month, it can be tempting to put extra expenses on a credit card.

 While credit cards provide welcome flexibility and rewards redemption opportunities, they can quickly turn into a major debt burden if you’re not careful.
 If it’s at all within your means, you should try to pay off your balance in full each month to avoid accumulating interest and building up debt.

-Late payments on bills often come with additional late fees and interest, and a history of late or missed payments can lower your credit score.
-If it’s your first time making a late payment, you should contact your creditor to see if they can forgive a one-time late payment.
+Late payments on bills often come with additional late fees and interest charges, and a history of late or missed payments can lower your credit score.

 Groceries are definitely one of the biggest weaknesses in my budget!
 It’s so easy to spend more than you mean to at the grocery store, especially if you love to cook and eat delicious food.